Gossamer Treasures Gallery and Gifts, Wabumun, AB

 2014 Whyte Avenue Art Walk, Edmonton, AB

-Catherine approaches all of her paintings intuitively, beginning the conversation with thick textured gesso, followed by layers of fluid acrylic paint, mixed media and then oil paint, repeatedly applied and wiped off until a luminous colour relationship is created.
-Sometimes she starts with a sketch or a clear destination in mind, but often her ideas come out of the work itself; an authentic, emotional response to some unplanned colour interaction.
-Her dreamy, enchanting paintings appear to illustrate little unfinished stories from her imagination however, unlike an illustration, her paintings don’t seek to explain or justify the chimerical scenes but rather quietly invite the viewer to intimately engage, and create their own story.
+Catherine approaches all of her paintings intuitively, beginning the conversation with thick textured gesso, followed by layers of fluid acrylic paint, mixed media and oil paint repeatedly applied and wiped off until a luminous colour relationship is created.
+Sometimes she starts with a sketch or a clear destination in mind, but often her ideas come out of the work itself; authentic, emotional responses to unplanned colour interactions.
+Her dreamy, enchanting paintings appear to illustrate little unfinished stories from her imagination however, unlike illustrations, her paintings don’t seek to explain or justify the chimerical scenes but rather quietly invite the viewer to intimately engage, and create their own story.

-Catherine is the exhibition and marketing coordinator for VASA (Visual Artist Studio Association) of St. Albert and holds a position on the Board of Directors for SkirtsAfire— Edmonton's only multi-disciplinary arts festival featuring and elevating the work of women artists.
+Catherine is the Exhibitions and Marketing Coordinator for VASA (Visual Artist Studio Association) of St. Albert and holds a position on the Board of Directors for SkirtsAfire— Edmonton's only multi-disciplinary arts festival featuring and elevating the work of women artists.
 She paints in her home studio in Edmonton, Canada.
 Her artwork is in collections throughout Canada, the US, Europe and Australia.